 Diffractive Optical Elements

-NIL Technology are specialized in diffractive optical elements (DOEs).
+NIL Technology is specialized in diffractive optical elements (DOEs).
 We make diffractive optics that are customized to your specific needs.
-This enables you to efficiently shape light and to consequently improve the overall performance and flexibility of your products.
+This enables you to efficiently shape light and consequently improve the overall performance and flexibility of your products.

-Our selection of diffractive optics include blazed, slanted, 1D and 2D gratings, fan out diffractive beam splitters, and diffractive diffusers.
+Our selection of diffractive optics includes blazed, slanted, 1D and 2D gratings, fan-out diffractive beam splitters, and diffractive diffusers.

-NIL Technology offers you diffractive optical elements that are customized to your specific needs.
-We have made diffractive optics for many years and have extensive experience in complex and high precision DOEs.
+NIL Technology offers you DOEs that are customized to your specific needs.
+We have made diffractive optics for many years and have extensive experience in complex and high-precision DOEs.

-We can offer rapid turnaround times for our customers, having design, testing and manufacturing facilities within NILT.
-Through high accuracy in the manufacturing, we are able to reach high performance optics.
+We can offer rapid turnaround times for our customers, having design, testing, and manufacturing facilities within NILT.
+Through high accuracy in manufacturing, we are able to reach high-performance optics.
 Some of the benefits of our DOEs include: